 Most GI panels combining multiple individual nucleic acid tests provide faster results compared to standard stool culture.
 Sensitivity and specificity are generally high, but the yield of testing may be affected by the panel composition.
 Results of comparisons of conventional methods for ova and parasites to nucleic acid tests are limited.
-No direct evidence is available to assess clinical utility.
 Prospective observational studies were available to evaluate the clinical utility of a GI panel, which was shown in faster turnaround times leading to quicker treatment and a trend away from empirical treatment toward targeted therapy.
 However, both studies were limited by lack of adjudication of discordant results or the use of only a historical control.
+A small RCT found a higher rate of appropriate antibiotic prescribing in patients managed with a GI panel, but was terminated early and thus underpowered.
 Access to a rapid method for etiologic diagnosis of GI infections may lead to more effective early treatment and infection control measures.
 However, in most instances, when there is suspicion for a specific pathogen, individual tests could be ordered or a limited pathogen panel could be used.
 There may be a subset of patients with an unusual presentation who would warrant testing for a larger panel of pathogens at once, but that subset has not been well defined.

-Respiratory Pathogen Panel Clinical Context and Test Purpose
+Respiratory Pathogen Panel

+Clinical Context and Test Purpose

-The purpose of the nucleic acid-based respiratory pathogen panel is to provide a diagnostic option that is an alternative to or an improvement on existing tests in patients with signs and/or symptoms of respiratory infection.
+The purpose of the nucleic acid-based respiratory pathogen panel is to provide a diagnostic option that is an alternative to or an improvement on existing tests in individuals with signs and/or symptoms of respiratory infection.